eazellou/drafts/2025 Covid Policy Update & Survey Results.md

 - Enjoyment UP.
 Comfort UP,   Safety the same
 - It is difficult to breathe using masks, especially withe it is hot.
 Masks ruin social interactions
 - I would come more often
-- Masks optional (not required) is my STRONG preference
-- "Much more connection, joy and comfort.
+- Masks optional (not required) is my STRONG preference.
+Much more connection, joy and comfort.
 - Especially during waltzes"
 - I like the current system, even though I’m sure it’s an extra burden for the organizers.
 And a frequent cause of complaints from both sides.